tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 Referrals are also effective when you don't need the referral (your profile is similar to the profiles that we usually interview).
 In this case, I am still willing the give a referral so that I can serve as an alternative point of view.
 Of course, my observations may still be reported to the hiring manager.

-I will decline to give a referral when I could not easily identify something that recruiters might not be able to appreciate.
+I will decline to give a referral when I could not immediately identify something that I could appreciate.
 You are still free to apply through the typical application process, and you should.

-## What to include in your reach-out
+## What to include in your reach-out to me

 I need to identify something which I think recruiters might not be able to easily appreciate.

 Please include your resume and share at least one of the following.
 Note that you do not need to do ALL of these, you just need ONE.

-- A product feature you shipped that I can access.
-Please specify exactly what did you contribute to the feature.
-- A demo that I can try out, with the url that I can access.
-I should not be required to install anything.
+- A product feature or a demo that you shipped that I can access.
+Please specify EXACTLY what did you contribute to the feature.
+I should not be required to install anything or log in to anything.
+If there is a sign-up wall, please attach screenshots.
 - Github [profile]() with a [repository](https://github.com/tonghuikang/automatic-prompt-engineer) you think represents your work.
 - Kaggle [profile](https://www.kaggle.com/huikang) and a useful [resource](https://www.kaggle.com/competitions/konwinski-prize/discussion/553294) that you have shared.
 - Knowledge-related social media profile on one of these platforms - [Quora](https://www.quora.com/profile/Tong-Hui-Kang-1), YouTube, TikTok, Zhihu, LinkedIn, Facebook, Instagram.
 Share a piece of content that you have [published](https://www.quora.com/How-do-you-think-reinforcement-fine-tuning-was-implemented/answer/Tong-Hui-Kang-1) that you think is great.
 - [Poe](https://poe.com/huikang) profile with a [bot](https://poe.com/ChineseStatement) you think is non-trivial.

 IF YOU DO NOT HAVE ONE OF THESE ALREADY, PLEASE DIRECTLY APPLY FOR THE ROLE.
-If you spend time working on one of these, it is very likely that we have already sourced sufficient candidates to interview when you are ready.
+If you spend time working on one of these, it is very likely that we have already sourced sufficient candidates to interview by the time you are ready.

 Please keep in mind that sharing your work with me does NOT guarantee a referral from me.
+If I am not able to immediately understand your work, I will decline to write a referral and share my general referral [link](https://jobs.ashbyhq.com/quora?utm_source=o3yDr69Ome).

-In any case, work done here should also help your application, even for roles outside of Quora.
+In any case, the things I mentioned could also help with your application even for roles outside of Quora.

 ## What to write when reaching out